This series covers the topics described in this talk. This is part 2 of the series about decision making in software systems.

 Applying DIKW: A Practical Example

 This model might be a good starting point for everyday decision making.
-Say, the news that a library your organisation heavily depends on has changed its licence.
+For example, imagine you learn that a library your organisation heavily depends on has changed its licence and will soon require a large fee for commercial usage.
+How can the DIKW model help you guide some of your next steps?

 • Data.
-The facts: for example, the licence change in the next version introduces a large fee for usage in commercial settings.
+The facts.
+The licence change to be introduced in the next version includes a large fee for usage in commercial settings.

 • Information.
 Adding context.
-The raw facts are then interpreted and linked to the organisation’s own environment.
-For example this could highlight that, in the near future, the organisation will be liable to pay a significant amount to keep using this library.
-Not only do members of the organisation understand what changed, but also where it matters, when it will start affecting the system and why.
+The raw facts are interpreted and linked to the organisation’s own environment.
+For example, in the near future, the organisation will be liable to pay a significant amount to keep using this library.
+At this point you should know exactly the cost for a given period.
+Perhaps you would also know the cost of migrating to another library, although the figure might not be precise.
+Members of the organisation understand what changed, where it matters, when it will start affecting the system and why.

 • Knowledge.
 Understanding and gaining deeper insights.
-With the contextualised information in hand, some of these activities would probably follow:
+With the contextualised information, some resulting activities might be:

-• Doing a survey of alternative libraries to find viable drop‑in replacements
+• Conducting a survey of alternative libraries to find viable drop‑in replacements

 • Estimating the cost of replacing the library across the organisation